michi84o/AccessBattle/README.md

   - If you abort during join the menus will be gone
   - It is currently not possible to leave a game
   - Game might screw up if one client disconnects
-  - No indication which cards can be seen by opponent
+  - No indication which cards can be seen by opponent (fixed in code)

 I do not accept pull requests until I have released the first fully working version.